callmepi/anom/core/README.md

 * It lacks a query builder (SQL is easy and very powerful); do not forget to use prepared statements for all your SQL queries.

-* TODO: User-Role based administration class.

-* TODO: Shoping-Cart class.
+* TODO: an abstruct Shoping-Cart class